Treneague Chamomile Ground Cover Lawn Replacement Kit

 How to Plant

-Remove existing weeks, grass, and plants in your new planting area (this can be done by smothering the area or turning it over).
+Remove existing weeds, grass, and plants in your new planting area (this can be done by smothering the area or turning it over).
 Now tuck your plant in so the base of the stem is even with the top of the hole, and give the soft ground around the base of your small plant a few solid pats to compress the soil onto the roots, and a long, gentle drink of water.

 Where to Plant